pdivya26/Netflix-Content-Strategy-Analysis-Dashboard/README.md

 # Netflix Content Strategy Analysis

-A complete data analytics project showcasing data cleaning, exploratory analysis, and interactive dashboard development using real-world Netflix data.

-[**Check it out here!**](https://netflix-content-strategy-analytics-dashboard.streamlit.app/)

-## Project Overview

 This project analyzes Netflix’s content dataset to uncover trends in content production, distribution, and growth.
 It demonstrates a complete data workflow — from data cleaning and exploratory analysis to building interactive dashboards for insight generation.

-**Components include:**
-- Interactive Streamlit Dashboard
-- Power BI Dashboard
-- Data Cleaning & EDA in Google Colab

-The dashboard provides **interactive filters and dynamic insights**, allowing users to explore trends easily.

-## Key Insights

-- Netflix’s content additions peaked around **2019–2020**, indicating a period of rapid global expansion
-- **Movies form the majority** of the catalog, while TV Shows show steady growth over time
-- The **United States is the leading content producer**, with increasing contributions from other countries
-- **Drama and International content** dominate the platform’s genre distribution
-- A large portion of content is rated **TV-MA**, reflecting a focus on mature audiences
+[**Check it out here!**](https://netflix-content-strategy-analytics-dashboard.streamlit.app/)

+This dashboard provides a business-focused analytical view, complementing the Streamlit app with rich visual storytelling.

 ## Project Highlights